The Constituency of Morley and Outwood has existed since 2010.

 In March 1941 two land mines exploded close to Trough Well Lane.
 No one was injured but minor damage was caused to surrounding buildings.

 West Ardsley is a residential area possessing a WF postcode but, like Robin Hood, is within the Leeds City Council area.
+It roughly approximates to an amalgamation of Tingley, Woodkirk, Hill Top, Upper Green, Common Side, Beggarington Hill and a number of other hamlets.

 The name Ardsley is a derivative of 'Erdeslau' - under which name it appears in the Domesday Book.